Anwar Ali presents his case before AIFF Medical Committee | Goal.com

 Anwar Ali fails to turn up before before AIFF Medical Committee

-Anwar Ali chose not to appear before in front of the AIFF's (All India Football Federation) Sports Medical Committee on Saturday morning, Goal can confirm.
+Anwar Ali chose not to appear before the AIFF's (All India Football Federation) Sports Medical Committee on Saturday morning, Goal can confirm.

 Though the federation granted him an audience, he could not present himself before the committee at such 'short notice.'